adipasquale/state-machines-lightning-talk/slides.md

 ---
-name: tip4
+class: center

+.header[how to fail : tip n°4]

-## 4. store only the state
+## store nothing but the state

----

-template: tip4

-- tracking, debugging, migrations
-- store all transitions

 ???